Uruk period: Uruk

-Out of these urban agglomerations, it is Uruk, the period's eponymous site, which was the largest by far, according to our current knowledge, and it is the main one from which the chronological sequence of the period has been constructed.
-It may have covered 230–250 hectares during the Late Uruk period, more than the other contemporary large settlements, and it may have had a population of between 25,000 and 50,000 people.
+Out of these urban agglomerations, it is Uruk, the period's eponymous site, which was the largest by far, according to current knowledge, and it is the main one from which the chronological sequence of the period has been constructed.
+It may have covered 230–250 hectares during the Late Uruk period, more than any other contemporary large settlement, and may have had a population of between 25,000 and 50,000 people.
 The architectural profile of the site consists of two monumental groups located 500 meters apart.

-The most remarkable constructions are located in the sector called the Eanna (after the temple which was located there in subsequent periods and possibly already at this stage).
+The most remarkable constructions are located in the sector called Eanna (after the temple that was located there in subsequent periods, and possibly already at this stage).
 After the 'Limestone Temple' of level V, a construction program hitherto unparalleled was begun in level IV.
-Thereafter, the buildings were vastly larger than earlier, some had novel designs and new construction techniques were used for the structure and the decoration.
+Thereafter, the buildings were vastly larger than before; some had novel designs, and new construction techniques were used for both structure and decoration.
 Level IV of the Eanna is divided into two monumental groups: in the west, a complex centered on the 'Temple with mosaics' (decorated with mosaics made of painted clay cones) of level IVB, subsequently covered by another building (the 'Riemchen Building') of level IVA.
-To the east there is a very important group of structures—notably a 'Square Building' and the 'Riemchen Temple Building', which were subsequently replaced by other buildings with original plans, like the 'Hall with Pillars' and the 'Hall with Mosaics', a square 'Grand Court' and two very large buildings with a tripartite plan, 'Temple C' (54 x 22 m) and 'Temple D' (80 x 50 m, the largest building known from the Uruk period).
+To the east there is a very important group of structures—such as a 'Square Building' and the 'Riemchen Temple Building', which were subsequently replaced by other buildings with original plans, like the 'Hall with Pillars' and the 'Hall with Mosaics', a square 'Grand Court' and two very large buildings with a tripartite plan, 'Temple C' (54 x 22 m) and 'Temple D' (80 x 50 m, the largest building known from the Uruk period).

-The second monumental sector was attributed to the god Anu by the excavators of the site, because it was the location of a sanctuary for this god some 3000 years later.
+The second monumental sector was attributed to the god Anu by the site's excavators because it was the location of a sanctuary to this god some 3000 years later.
 It is dominated by a series of temples built on a high terrace after the Ubayd period.
 The best-preserved of these is the "White Temple" of level IV, which measures 17.5 x 22.3 m and gets its name from white plates that covered its walls.
 At its base, a building with a labyrinthine plan, called the 'Stone building', was built.